team3673/RoboticsGitTraining/README.md

 ## Need Help?

 If you have questions or need assistance:

-- Reach out to Kyle Duffy.
+- Reach out to Kyle Duffy via kduffy@seasidek12.org
 - Post in the [Discussions] section.

 ## License